Security

 NordVPN — Fastest and Largest Network

-NordVPN runs 6,400+ servers across 111 countries — the largest network among major VPN providers.
-This matters for two reasons: more server options means more ways to route around congestion, and more server locations means more flexibility for geo-unlocking content from specific countries.
+NordVPN runs 6,400+ servers across 111 countries, the largest network among major VPN providers.
+More server options means more ways to route around congestion.
+More locations means more flexibility for geo-unlocking content from specific countries.

 Specialty servers.
 NordVPN offers dedicated servers for specific use cases: obfuscated servers (bypass VPN blocks in restrictive networks), Double VPN (routes through two servers for extra privacy), P2P-optimized (torrenting), and Onion over VPN (routes through Tor).
-These aren’t features most people use daily, but they’re there when needed.
+Most people don’t use these daily, but they’re there when needed.

 Privacy.
 Incorporated in Panama — outside EU data retention requirements and US jurisdiction.
 Passed Deloitte’s no-logs audit in 2023.
 The 2018 server breach (one server, no logs exposed) is in the past; they’ve since moved to RAM-only servers that can’t retain logs.